 Monsanto pleads guilty to illegal pesticide use in Hawaii

-HONOLULU (AP) — Agrochemicals company Monsanto is pleading guilty to spraying a banned pesticide on its Maui fields in 2014.
+HONOLULU (AP) — Agrochemicals company Monsanto on Thursday pleaded guilty to spraying a banned pesticide on research crops on the Hawaii island of Maui in 2014, prosecutors said.

-Monsanto, now owned by pharmaceutical company Bayer, is also agreeing to pay $10 million in an agreement over charges it unlawfully stored acute hazardous waste.
+Monsanto, now owned by the pharmaceutical company Bayer of Germany, has also agreed to pay $10 million for charges it unlawfully stored the pesticide, which was classified an acute hazardous waste.
 The money includes a $6 million criminal fine and $4 million in community service payments.

 Prosecutors have agreed not to prosecute Monsanto if it abides by the agreement, which requires the company comply with U.S. environmental laws.

-U.S. attorneys in Los Angeles announced the guilty plea and the deferred prosecution agreement Thursday.
-U.S. attorneys in Honolulu were recused from the case.
+U.S. attorneys in Los Angeles handled the case after their counterparts in Honolulu were recused.

-Bayer said in a statement that it didn't live up to its own standards or the applicable laws.
-It says it accepts full responsibility for its actions.
+Bayer said in a statement that it didn't live up to its own standards or applicable laws.

+“As stewards of the land, it is our responsibility to use agriculture products safely and to manage our waste correctly.
+We take this very seriously and accept full responsibility for our actions,” said Darren Wallis, Bayer’s vice president of communications in North America.

+The banned pesticide was methyl parathion, the active ingredient in Penncap-M, which the company used on corn seed and research crops in Kihei.